dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 In some cases, we may want to know the causal effect of a treatment that varies and is confounded over time.
 For example, a doctor might want to know the effect of a treatment given at multiple times whose status depends on the health of the patient.
-One way to get an unbiasedestimate of the causal effect is to use G-computation.
+One way to get an unbiased estimate of the causal effect is to use G-computation.
 The basic steps for using G-computation in CausalELM are below.

 ## Generate Data